 When will we open?

 The rebuild project was started in October 2014 with a team of skilled craftsmen taking care to ensure that the finished product has been built to last.
 Now that the roof sections are complete, the pool is tiled and the main glazing is installed, we can sense near completion.
-Without committing to a date, we are working towards opening Thames Lido at some point in the Summer of 2017.
+Without committing to a date, we are working towards opening Thames Lido in the Autumn of 2017.
 We will keep this website updated with our progress and will confirm opening dates as soon as we are confident that we can complete it in that time frame.